Almissbah/revolut-test/README.md

 ### The app includes the following main components:

-* A web api service.
+* A web API service.
-* A repository that works with the api service to provide a unified data interface.
+* A repository that works with the API service to provide a unified data interface.
+* A utils class to handle currencies operatoins.
-* A ViewModel that provides data specific for the UI using RxJava and LiveData.
+* A ViewModel that provides data specific for the UI using CurrencyListUtils, RxJava and LiveData.
 * The UI, which shows a visual representation of the data in the ViewModel.

 ### App Packages:
 * **data** - contains:
   * **RevoRepository** -  app repository class for handling data.
-  * **remote** - contains the api classes needed for making calls to Revolut server, using Retrofit.
+  * **remote** - contains classes needed for making API calls to Revolut server, using Retrofit.
 * **di** - contains dependency injection classes, using Dagger2.
 * **ui** - contains classes needed to display Activity and Fragment.
-* **util** - contains app constants, diffUtilsCallback for recycler view optimization and CurrencyListUtils for viewModel operations.
+* **utils** - contains app constants, diffUtilsCallback for recycler view optimization and CurrencyListUtils for viewModel operations.

-### Notes
-* CurrencyListUtils is the only class that has Junit tests is and Kotlin Docs.

 ### App Specs
 * Minimum SDK 21.